-According to the ACNC’s most recent Charities Report, the most commonly reported charitable activity by charities is Religious Activity.
+According to the ACNC’s most recent Charities Report, the most common reported charitable activity by charities is Religious Activity.
 It made up 30.4% of reported activity with the next highest activity Primary and secondary education at just 8.7%.

 A staggering 18,918 charities (39.1%) of charities have Deductible Gift Recipient (DGR) status.